Malav5372/SupernovaSR/README.md

 # Supernova SR: Practical Degradation Model for Deep Blind Image Super-Resolution

-I bring to you SupernovaSR, a flagship-grade project conceived during my tenure as a Machine Learning Engineer at Adobe.
+I bring to you SupernovaSR.
 This project was born out of a pressing challenge within the realm of Single Image Super-Resolution (SISR).
 Existing methods often grapple with inadequate performance when their assumed degradation models fail to account for the intricate complexities of real-world images.

 By introducing a novel and practical degradation model, SupernovaSR aims to significantly improve the quality and practicality of deep Super-Resolution techniques, ultimately redefining the landscape of image enhancement and restoration.